microsoft/playwright/docs/src/intro-js.md

   demo-todo-app.spec.ts
 ```

- The playwright [playwright.config file](./test-configuration.md) is where you can add configuration for Playwright including modifying which browsers you would like to run Playwright on.
+The playwright [playwright.config](./test-configuration.md) is where you can add configuration for Playwright including modifying which browsers you would like to run Playwright on.

- If you are running tests inside an already existing project then a package.json and package-lock.json file will not be created.
-Instead the dependencies will be added to your already existing package.json file.
+If you are running tests inside an already existing project then dependencies will be added directly to your `package.json`.

- The tests folder contains a basic example test to help you get started with testing as well as a more detailed example with tests written to test a todo app.
+The `tests` folder contains a basic example test to help you get started with testing.

+For a more detailed example check out the `tests-examples` folder which contains tests written to test a todo app.

 ## Running the Example Test